 Wear proper and well-fitting headgear appropriate for the specific sport.

 Ice for 15-20 minutes at a time will help decrease swelling and pain.

 Your doctor may be able to numb the ear and remove the fluid with a needle and syringe

-Due to the repetitive traumas that can happen in wrestling, boxing and martial arts, the potential for re-accumulation of blood is high.
-The best time to fix an ear in this condition is as soon as possible.
-The longer the condition goes on, the more scar tissue and calcification occurs.
+Due to the repetitive traumas, the potential for re-accumulation of blood is high.
+The best time to fix an ear in this condition is as soon as possible after injury.

 If you are uncertain about the severity of the condition.